exonum/exonum-doc/src/advanced/services/anchoring.md

 ## Abstract

 This document describes the use of native Bitcoin multisignatures to anchor a private/permissioned blockchain with BFT consensus (i.e., known blockchain maintainers) onto the Bitcoin Blockchain.
-The anchoring achieves full accountability of private blockchain maintainers/validators (cf. accountability of the linked timestamping service as per [LinkedTS]), long-term non-repudiation, and resistance of the system to DoS, including (but not limited to) a complete shutdown of the private blockchain infrastructure. **TODO: does new anchoring really supports all these advantages?**
+The anchoring achieves full accountability of private blockchain maintainers/validators (cf. accountability of the linked timestamping service as per [LinkedTS]), long-term non-repudiation, and resistance of the system to DoS, including (but not limited to) a complete shutdown of the private blockchain infrastructure.

 ## 1\.
 Introduction